 An antiphonal psalm is a responsive psalm.
-The cantor recites a line and the group responds (e.g. the great Hallel, Psalm 136)
+Someone recites a line (in modern synagogues this person is called the cantor) and the group responds (e.g. the great Hallel, Psalm 136)

 Aphorism

 A short pithy sentence (e.g. he's as good as dead).
 In Isaiah 7:8, "The head of Aram is Damascus, and the head of Damascus is only Rezin."